 It is anticipated that the investment will bring new jobs and other McLaren supply-chain companies to the City Region, bolstering the regions automotive expertise.

-McLaren’s choice of Sheffield City Region is further proof that the city region’s capabilities are up there with the best in the world.
+McLaren’s choice of South Yorkshire is further proof that the region’s capabilities are up there with the best in the world.

 The AMRC has become a model for collaborative research involving universities, academics and industry worldwide and is a member of the High Value Manufacturing Catapult – a network of world-leading centres designed to transform the UK’s capacity for innovation and help drive economic growth.
 It has already worked with automotive companies such as Bentley, Ricardo, Jaguar Land Rover, Runflat Systems, Nissan and TMG – Toyota Motorsport; attracted by the centre’s expertise and capabilities.